ribahshaikh/sql_retail_sales_project1/README.md

 ORDER BY total_trans DESC
 ```

-7. **Write a SQL query to calculate the average sale for each month.
+7. **Write a query to calculate the average sale for each month.
 Find out best selling month in each year**:
 ```sql
 Select
     *